dlang/DIPs/DIPs/DIP1xxy-mvf.md

 This was rejected for similar reasons as the former; it complicates the compiler's implementation with special cases that need to be implemented, documented, explained, and understood.

-Also, like the former, it would still break code relying on the existing overload resolution behavior illustrated in [Example B](#example-b) and [Example C](#example-c), resulting in a deprecation process similar, if not the same, to that of the proposed solution, but would not close the hole in the type system.
+Also, like the former, it would still break code relying on the existing overload resolution behavior illustrated in [Example B](#example-b) and [Example C](#example-c), resulting in a deprecation process similar to, if not the same as, that of the proposed solution, but would not close the hole in the type system.

-This solution was also not analyzed in enough detail to determine whether it would even scale.
+This solution was also not analyzed in enough detail to determine whether it would scale.

 ### Breaking changes / deprecation process

 The proposed implementation is to be rolled out through a sequence of steps to minimize any disruption.

-1. If and when this DIP is approved, an announcement will be made on the D programming language forum to raise awareness of the change in the community.
+1. An announcement will be made on the D programming language forum to raise awareness of the change in the community.
 Users will have a link to this DIP and the implementation so they can understand how to mitigate breakage in their code, and monitor the timing of the subsequent releases.

 2. After approval of this DIP, code in DMD's test suite, Phobos, and DRuntime will be updated with the appropriate remedies documented in [Description](#description) to avoid deprecation warnings or errors in the stage 1 and stage 2 releases.
 Preemptive pull requests anticipating the change proposed in this DIP have already been merged for [Phobos](https://github.com/dlang/phobos/pull/5019) and [DRuntime](https://github.com/dlang/druntime/pull/1732), but another pass will need to be made.

-4. After the changes in step 2 have been pulled, stage 1 can be pulled.
+4. After the changes in step 2 have been merged, stage 1 can be merged.
 From that point on the compiler will emit deprecation warnings when an implicit conversion from an integer literal to `bool` is encountered.
 This will precisely identify instances in users' code that will no longer compile when stage 2 is released, but will still perform the conversion, buying users time to update their code.
-The deprecation will remain in place for a time period to be decided by the language authors at the time of this DIP's formal review.
+The deprecation will remain in place for a time period to be decided by the language maintainers at the time of this DIP's formal assessment.

 5. After the time period specified in step 4 has elapsed, stage 2 can be pulled.
 From that point on the compiler will emit errors when an implicit conversion from an integer literal to `bool` is encountered.

 ## Copyright & License

-Copyright (c) 2017 by the D Language Foundation
+Copyright (c) 2018 by the D Language Foundation

 Licensed under [Creative Commons Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt)